Open topic with navigation

 You can optionally generate C# classes and build the assembly from the command line rather than from Workbench.
 If your Synergy code is on UNIX or OpenVMS, you can use the command-line tools to generate the XML file there, and then move the file to Windows to create the assembly.

-If you want to include the Original property or INotifyPropertyChanged class in structure classes, you must use the command line, as these options are not available in Workbench.
+If you want to include the Original property, you must use the command line; this option is not available in Workbench.

 |1.||In Workbench, select Project > New, and then select Synergy/DE .NET Component from the list of project types.
 (Expand the Synergy/DE node in the Project type display to select Synergy/DE .NET Component.)|